How much do book indexing services cost?

 Editing and reviewing involves scrutinising and refining the index, ensuring accuracy, consistency and coherence.
 During this stage, indexers pay attention to detail, rectifying discrepancies or inaccuracies.
 By aligning entries with the book’s content and intent, they guarantee a polished index that enhances reader accessibility.
 This diligent editing and reviewing process exemplifies the commitment to delivering a high-quality index, underscoring the pivotal role of professional book indexing services in enriching the reader’s experience and optimising the book’s value.

 Professional indexing organisations, such as the UK’s Society for Indexers, the American Society for Indexing or the Indexing Society of Canada, offer indexing service fee guidelines.
-However, pricing structures can vary based on factors like the complexity of the text, the depth of indexing required, and the indexer’s expertise.
+However, pricing structures can vary based on factors like the complexity of the text, the depth of indexing required and the indexer’s expertise.
 Given the variability of indexing projects, these organisations typically recommend a range of fees rather than fixed rates.
 Still, their guidelines are the most reliable indicators of the indexing rates worldwide.

 OrganisationRate per hourRate per page